 What's included in the price

 Everything written in the scope.
 The scope is the contract.
 If it's in the scope, it's in the price.
-If it's not in the scope, it's not — but we'll tell you that before any work happens, and you'll get a written variation with a price you sign off before we proceed.
+If it's not in the scope, it's not — but you'll know about it before any work happens, in writing, with a price you sign off on.

 What's not included